Eleven Times Square

 Eleven Times Square is an office and retail tower located at 640 Eighth Avenue, at the intersection with West 42nd Street, in the Times Square and West Midtown neighborhoods of Manhattan, New York City.
 The 40-story, 1,100,000 sqft tower rises 601 ft, making it the 131st tallest building in New York City.
 The structure is directly east of the Port Authority Bus Terminal and immediately north of The New York Times Building.

 Completed in 2011, Eleven Times Square was developed by New York City-based SJP Properties in partnership with Prudential Real Estate Investors, and was designed by architect Dan Kaplan of FXFOWLE.

 Architecture

 11 Times Square has been certified by the Leadership in Energy and Environmental Design as an environmentally friendly building.
-It features concierge-level services including a high-tech elevator dispatch system; an advanced visitor check-in system; a secured, fully efficient loading dock; and a messenger/mail center and delivery area specifically designed to maximize ease of use by tenants.
-The building also provides LEED Platinum-level indoor air quality and features highly efficient office space with floor-to-ceiling windows and column-free corner offices, as well as multiple private terraces.
+It features a high-tech elevator dispatch system; a visitor check-in system; a loading dock; and a messenger/mail center and delivery area specifically designed to maximize ease of use by tenants.
+The building also provides LEED Platinum-level indoor air quality and office space with floor-to-ceiling windows and column-free corner offices, as well as multiple private terraces.
 11 Times Square's lobby features a kinetic mobile installation designed by artist Tim Prentice.